Pay for transfer credit assessment

 Ensure that your email address is correct.

 When your transfer credit assessment is complete, you will receive an email with the outcome.
+Please note, Admissions & Student Recruitment will only communicate with your official University of Toronto email addresses, or the email addresses indicated on your U of T application.

 The University of Toronto respects your privacy